This vibrant spring soup is everything good about spring! Bright green and fresh, it features green peas, spinach, chives and mint.

 The book is full of vibrant photographs of bright-colored plant-based fare, and the recipes are creative and beautiful.
-This spring vegetable chowder jumped out to both Alex and me, with its bright green color and comforting vibe.
-(I think I mentioned we’re craving spring?)
+This spring soup jumped out to both Alex and me, with its bright green color and comforting vibe.
 It’s full of spring vegetables: green peas, baby greens, chives, and mint.
 We were even able to use chives from our garden that are just starting to come up!
 The soup has a cozy, hearty and almost meaty flavor from cumin, coriander, and garlic, set off by the fresh herbs.
 We also added a squeeze of lemon to our bowls to heighten the brightness, and made sure to have a good sprinkling of mint.
 Everyone in the family enjoyed it, and even little Larson couldn’t stop eating it.

 How about you: do you have a favorite spring vegetable?